Throat Clearing Symptoms

 - You have a chronic cough or difficulty breathing when you exert yourself

 Your medical provider may prescribe one or more of the following treatments, depending on the cause of your throat clearing symptoms:

-- Medication to prevent tics such as throat clearing if they are impairing daily functioning.
+- Medication to prevent tics such as throat clearing: If they are impairing daily functioning.

-- Stopping a medication that may be causing throat clearing.
+- Stopping a medication that may be causing throat clearing

-- Medication to decrease stomach acid in order to reduce the negative effects of reflux.
+- Medication to decrease stomach acid: In order to reduce the negative effects of reflux.

-- Referral for surgical management of gastrointestinal disorders if more conservative treatments are not effective.
+- Referral for surgical management of gastrointestinal disorders: If more conservative treatments are not effective.